Shedaresthedevil: 2022: five-year-old season

-Shedaresthedevil began her six-year-old campaign on March 12, 2022 in the Azeri Stakes at Oaklawn.
+Shedaresthedevil began her six-year-old campaign on March 12, 2022, in the Azeri Stakes at Oaklawn.
 She was the even-money favorite in a field of seven that also included sprint champion Ce Ce (Breeders' Cup Sprint) and Pauline's Pearl (Houston Ladies Classic Stakes).
 Shedaresthedevil set the early pace and still led turning into the stretch but could not hold off Ce Ce and a late run from Pauline's Pearl, finishing third by 1 3/4 lengths.
 She then finished second by a neck in the La Troienne Stakes on May 6, again being run down late by Pauline's Pearl.
 It was her first loss at Churchill Downs.

 On July 2, Shedaresthedevil broke her losing streak in the Fleur de Lis Stakes.
 This time, she stalked the early pace set by Super Quick, then gradually closed ground in the stretch to win by 2 3/4 lengths, with Pauline's Pearl a further 3 1/2 lengths back in third.
 "We sat in a perfect position the entire way around the track," Geroux said.
 "Inside the eighth pole she started to find her best stride and drew away late.
 She's back."

+However, in her next race, the Clement L. Hirsch Stakes, Shedaresthedevil finished third behind Blue Stripe.
+She was retired after this race.

+Breeding career

+Shedaresthedevil was put up for auction in November 2022 at The November Sale by Fasig-Tipton, where the Whisper Hill Farm bought her for 5 million USD.

+She was covered by Gun Runner in 2023 for the 2024 season.